MingSun-Tse/Why-the-State-of-Pruning-so-Confusing/README.md

 TODO: Will update soon.
 Stay tuned!

+*Huan (Sep.
+2025): Some reached out to me regarding the code release of this paper.
+The paper historically was not accepted.
+I guess it says some "hard truth" that is not so easy to swallow.
+Because it is not accepted, I have not been so motivated to update the code (sorry...).
+But if you read the paper, you will know the implementation is very easy.
+The major point is about changing the learning rate schedule during finetuning.
+You can just resort to any standard implementation like [pytorch imageNet example](https://github.com/pytorch/examples/tree/main/imagenet) and tweak the LR schedule as you like.
+Then you should be able to reproduce our results. :)*

 ## Acknowledgments
 In this code we refer to the following implementations: [Regularization-Pruning](https://github.com/MingSun-Tse/Regularization-Pruning), [pytorch imagenet example](https://github.com/pytorch/examples/tree/master/imagenet), [rethinking-network-pruning](https://github.com/Eric-mingjie/rethinking-network-pruning), [EigenDamage-Pytorch](https://github.com/alecwangcq/EigenDamage-Pytorch), [pytorch_resnet_cifar10](https://github.com/akamaster/pytorch_resnet_cifar10).
 Great thanks to them!